 The 25 Best Vegan Places in Paris: Restaurants, Bakeries, & Cafés

-Paris, and France as a whole, often gets a notorious bad rep for not having many vegan places in Paris – but as someone who has been vegan for almost a decade and has been in Paris for several years now, I can tell you that it’s far from the truth.
+Paris, and France as a whole, often gets a notorious bad rep for not having many vegan places in Paris – but as someone who has been vegan for almost a decade and has been in Paris for several years now, I can tell you that it’s far from the truth: as the best vegan restaurants, bakeries, and cafés in Paris are truly endless

 Aujourd'hui Demain; July 2025

-With nearly 50 fully vegan places to eat in Paris according to HappyCow, rest assured – you’ll never go hungry on a plant-based diet while in Paris, and the options to choose are endless.
+With nearly 80 fully vegan places to eat in Paris according to HappyCow, rest assured – you’ll never go hungry on a plant-based diet while in Paris, and the options to choose are both bottomless and incredible.

 After having lived in Paris for several years, I’m going to share my curated list of my absolute favorite vegan places in Paris – from restaurants, causal eateries, bakeries, coffee shops, and more.

-While there are lots of vegan places in Paris these days, as a whole – Paris and France are not vegan friendly places.
+However, while there are indeed lots of vegan places in Paris these days, it’s important to keep in mind that as a whole – Paris and France are not the most vegan friendly places.
 The average French restaurant usually has little to no vegan options, as much of traditional French cuisine is made with very rich ingredients such as cheese, butter, and milk.

 What Can I Eat Vegan at a French Restaurant in Paris?